Fresh green bean casserole is bright and flavorful. It is easy to make and takes this beloved classic to a new level of yum!!

 MIX.
 Add the soup, milk, soy sauce, pepper, cooked beans, and 2/3 c of the onions to a 1 ½-quart casserole (8×8 pan) and stir.

 BAKE.
 Bake uncovered for 25 minutes or until hot and bubbling.
 Give the mixture a stir and the sprinkle the rest of the onions evenly over the top.
 Bake for another 5 minutes until the onions are a golden brown.

 A few things to keep in mind when making this recipe, along with some tips for making a slow cooker version and changing it up.

 Boiling the Beans: The green beans need to be partially cooked before mixing them in with the other ingredients.
 Be sure that you don’t boil them too long otherwise they’ll get too mushy when baked.
 If you want to add some flavor to the beans you can add 1 tbsp salt for every 8 cups water you boil.

 Crock Pot: Spray the crock pot with cooking spray.
-Boil the beans and place the ingredients, except for the french fried onions, in the pot.
+Boil the beans and place the ingredients, except for the French Fried Onions, in the pot.
 Cook on low for 2-3 hours, or 1 hour on high.
-At the end if the cok time preheat the oven to 350°F. Spread the fried onions on a baking pan and bake for 5 min.
+At the end of the cook time preheat the oven to 350°F. Spread the fried onions on a baking pan and bake for 5 min.
 This will crisp them up and you can sprinkle them on top of the green bean casserole.